-You might opt for payday loan consolidation to get rid of your payday loan debts!
+You may opt for payday loan consolidation to get rid of your payday loan debts!

 In this method, you need to negotiate with your creditors to reduce the high-interest rates of your pdls.
 If your creditors agree, you can start making payments with slashed interest rates.
 After you complete paying off your pdls through consolidation, your creditors report those debts as “paid in full”.
-This results in the gradual improvement of your credit score.
+This results in a gradual improvement in your credit score.

 By the way, you might feel that negotiation with your creditors is becoming too frantic.
 In that case, you can approach a payday loan consolidation company.
-They will try to negotiate with your creditors for reducing the interest rates on your behalf.
+They will try to negotiate with your creditors to reduce the interest rates on your behalf.

-And you can pay off your multiple debts through single monthly payments to the debt consolidation company.
+You can pay off your multiple debts through single monthly payments to a debt consolidation company.
 But always remember, they will charge you for these services.

 So, when they sue in court for continued nonpayment of your dues, never fail to show up in the court summons.
 If you don’t, then the court judgment might go against you!